klaasnotfound/LocationAssistant/README.md

 #### Errors and Logging

 You will be notified of errors in the `Listener.onError()` callback.
 By default, errors will also appear in the log.
-If you want to switch these off (e.g. for the production version of your app) you can do so with `setMute()`.
+If you want to switch these off (e.g. for the production version of your app) you can do so with `setQuiet()`.
 Finally, if you would like to see which locations are processed and possibly rejected as mock locations, you can request more log output with `setVerbose`.